 Health Sciences at Southeast Campus: (918) 595-8632 for program application form and any specific program information.
-Procedures For Application: - 1.
-Submit completed program application form to Health Sciences located at Southeast Campus, room 8263. - 2.
-All prospective Medical Laboratory Technology Phlebotomy program students must complete an application for enrollment to the College. - 3.
-Acceptance to Tulsa Community College does not guarantee admission into the Medical Laboratory Technology Phlebotomy program. - 4.
-Eligible applicants to be interviewed for consideration for admission into the Medical Laboratory Technology Phlebotomy program will be notified by mail or phone.
-5. In order to enroll in courses that include a clinical component and are part of the program degree plan, students - component and are part of the program degree plan, studer must receive clearance on a criminal background check, including sex offender registry.
+Procedures For Application: Submit completed program application form to Health Sciences located at Southeast Campus, room 8263.
+All prospective Medical Laboratory Technology Phlebotomy program students must complete an application for enrollment to the College.
+3. Acceptance to Tulsa Community College does not guarantee admission into the Medical Laboratory Technology Phlebotomy program.
+4. Eligible applicants to be interviewed for consideration for admission into the Medical Laboratory Technology Phlebotomy program will be notified by mail or phone.
+5. In order to enroll in courses that include a clinical component and are part of the program degree plan, students must receive clearance on a criminal background check, including sex offender registry.
 Potential students need to be aware that drug testing and clearance is a requirement for participation in all clinical components.
-Medical Laboratory Technology 7 hours - °+MDLT 1203 Phlebotomy - \\+MDLT 1212 Introduction to Medical Laboratory Technology - o\+MDLT 1222 Phlebotomy Clinical Total Credit Hours: 7 - \Course has prerequisite (See course description section of catalog). - ° Course must be completed with a "C" or above. - \\ Course required for Medical Laboratory Technology majors. - + Course must be taken concurrently.
+Medical Laboratory Technology 7 hours +MDLT 1203 Phlebotomy \\+MDLT 1212 Introduction to Medical Laboratory Technology \+MDLT 1222 Phlebotomy Clinical Total Credit Hours: 7 \Course has prerequisite (See course description section of catalog). • Course must be completed with a "C" or above. - \\ Course required for Medical Laboratory Technology majors. - + Course must be taken concurrently.